semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 The `auto_promote` property is optional and it allows you to specify a set of conditions under which a pipeline will be promoted automatically.

-It requires conditions to be defined in a `when` sub-property, following the [Conditions DSL][conditions-reference].
+It requires conditions to be defined in a `when` sub-property, following the [Conditions DSL](./conditions-dsl).

 If these conditions are fulfilled for a given pipeline's execution, the appropriate promotion will be triggered automatically.

 You can define conditions based on values for the following properties of the original pipeline:

-- `branch` - the name of the branch for which the pipeline is initiated (empty in the case of a tag or pull request)
+- `branch`: the name of the branch for which the pipeline is initiated (empty in the case of a tag or pull request)
-- `tag` - the name of the tag for which the pipeline is initiated (empty in the case of branch or pull-requests)
+- `tag`: the name of the tag for which the pipeline is initiated (empty in the case of branch or pull-requests)
-- `pull request` - the number of pull request for which the pipeline is initiated (empty in the case of a branch or tag)
+- `pull request`: the number of pull request for which the pipeline is initiated (empty in the case of a branch or tag)
-- `change_in` - at least one file has changed in a given path (used for [monorepo workflows][monorepo-workflows])
+- `change_in`: at least one file has changed in a given path (used for [monorepo workflows][monorepo-workflows])
-- `result` - the result of a pipeline's execution (see possible values below)
+- `result`: the result of a pipeline's execution (see possible values below)
-- `result_reason` - the reason for a specific pipeline execution result (see possible values for each result type below)
+- `result_reason`: the reason for a specific pipeline execution result (see possible values for each result type below)

 The valid values for `result` are: